rdkcentral/rdk-halif-test-device_settings/docs/pages/ds-audio_L3_Low-Level_TestSpecification.md

 ## Overview

-This document describes the Low Level L3 Test Specification and Procedure for the Device Settings Audio module.
+This document describes the L3 Test Procedure for the Device Settings Audio module.

 ## Definitions